DOMjudge/domjudge/doc/manual/upgrading.rst

 After upgrading the files, you can run ``dj_setup_database upgrade`` to migrate the database.

-If you have any active contests, we recommend to run "Refresh scoreboard cache" from the DOMjudge web interface after the upgrade.

 Upgrading from pre-7.0 versions
 -------------------------------
 The upgrade procedure described above works from DOMjudge 7.0